 Assault is a serious crime.
 When you’ve been accused of committing a crime “against a person” (rather than property), you’re looking at serious penalties, and you can expect to be judged harshly by the system.
 There are, of course, different levels, or degrees, of assault.
 The degree of assault changes with the harm presented or danger posed to the victim.
 The degrees of assault, in order of increasing seriousness, are 3rd, 2nd, and 1st degree assault.
 Here, we will focus on 3rd degree assault.
+If you have been charged with 2nd degree assault please visit that page by clicking here.

 Colorado has the following definition for 3rd degree assault: